-Since 2015, a national self-sampling service has been offered to key populations in England; a fourth-generation assay was used until October 2017 and thereafter a fifth-generation assay has been used.
-Between November 2015 and October 2017 the service was routinely commissioned by 55% of local authorities at some point during this period.
+Since 2015, a national self-sampling service has been offered to key populations in England using a fourth-generation assay.
+The service was routinely commissioned by 55% of local authorities at some point during the period November 2015 to October 2017.
 The service distributed over 122,000 kits with a 57% return rate, yielding a reactive rate of 1.14% at a cost of £950 per reactive test result.
 The programme engaged individuals who had never previously tested for HIV (29% of returned kits and 29% of reactive tests) [45].
 One London-based study found that 88% of MSM who received a reactive result from an HIV self-sampling kit were linked to care [46].

+Internet-based self-sampling services are important for providing testing access in rural areas, where individuals may otherwise have to travel far to attend clinic.
+The services are convenient and confidential, can be accessed 24 hours a day and there is no need to attend a clinic to obtain the test.
 Self-sampling is considered acceptable by users, though some have found that obtaining a blood sample is challenging.
 Some users report concerns about confidentiality, test accuracy and lack of access to support from healthcare worker [42].

 A small UK study investigating HIV self-sampling in a service that switched from mini-tube (MT) to dried blood spot (DBS) samples demonstrated significantly better processing rates for DBS at 98.8% versus 55.7% for MT samples (P<0.001), driven primarily by inadequate MT blood volume.
-False reactive rates were also higher for MT samples (5.4% vs 0%) [47].
+False-reactive rates were also higher for MT samples (5.4% vs 0%) [47].